-However, certain allowances, such as travel and subsistence, have special tax treatment and reporting requirements.
+However, certain allowances have special tax treatment and reporting requirements.
 SimplePay has system items for these allowances, which should be used to ensure that they are reported and taxed in line with SARS’s requirements.

 For more information about system items, please refer to the following article: